A 2Cat-inspired model structure for double categories: Model structure for weak double categories

 \begin{thm} Consider the adjunction \begin{tz} \node (A) at (0,0) {$\Bicats\times \Bicats$}; \node (B) at (3.75,0) {$\wkDblCat$}; \node at ($(B.east)-(0,4pt)$) {,}; \draw[->] ($(A.east)+(0,.25cm)$) to [bend left] node[above,scale=0.8]{$\bbH^{w}\sqcup \LV^{w}$} ($(B.west)+(0,.25cm)$); \draw[->] ($(B.west)+(0,-.25cm)$) to [bend left] node[below,scale=0.8]{$(\bfH^{w},\cv^{w})$} ($(A.east)-(0,.25cm)$); \node[scale=0.8] at ($(A.east)!0.5!(B.west)$) {$\bot$}; \end{tz} where $\Bicats$ is endowed with the Lack model structure.
 Then the right-induced model structure on $\wkDblCat$ exists.
 In particular, a strict double functor is a weak equivalence (resp.~fibration) in this model structure if and only if it is a double biequivalence (resp.~double fibration). \end{thm}

 \begin{proof} The proof is given by applying \cref{path}.
 Indeed, the model structure on $\Bicats$ is combinatorial and all objects are fibrant (see \cite{LackBicat}).
-Furthermore, a path object for a weak double category $\BB$ can be given by $[\bbH\Eadj,\BB]_\ps$. \end{proof}
+Furthermore, a path object for a weak double category $\BB$ can be given by $[(\bbH\Eadj)^w,\BB]_\ps$, where $(\bbH\Eadj)^w$ is the free-living horizontal adjoint equivalence \emph{weak} double category. \end{proof}

 \begin{rmk} Note that every weak double category is fibrant in this model structure. \end{rmk}